SanderMertens/ecs-faq/README.md

 ## General questions

 ### What is ECS?
 ECS is an architecture paradigm for writing and organizing code.
 The key principles that define ECS are a strict separation between data and logic (and therefore a lack of encapsulation) and the prominent role of composition in modeling data.
+ECS can be summarized with four simple rules:

+- Entities are unique identifiers
+- Components are plain datatypes
+- Entities can contain zero or more components
+- Systems are logic executed on entities with matching component sets

 ### Where is ECS used?
 ECS is mostly used in gaming and simulation.